Welcome from the Training Director

 Outreach/Consultation supervision: Interns meet bi-weekly with the Director of Consultation, Outreach, and Diversity Program.

-Consultation group: The interns meet every other week to present and discuss clinical work with senior staff.
+Consultation groups: The interns meet monthly for the Multicultural Case Consult to present and discuss clinical work with senior staff.
+Interns also have monthly Peer Consult to discuss clinical work with each other.

 Topical seminars: Weekly intern seminars are arranged around a theme such as multicultural competency, professional issues, assessment, and empirically-supported treatments.
 Some seminars are conducted jointly with the counseling center at the University of St. Thomas.
 Seminars are taught by university and community mental health professionals noted for expertise in their fields.